-The objective is to obtain indicators on reported adult perpetrators of criminal offences, which are an important tool in studying the structure of criminality and decisions of criminal prosecution bodies.
+The objective is to obtain indicators on accused and convicted adult perpetrators of criminal offences, which are an important tool in studying the structure of criminality and decisions of criminal prosecution bodies.

-The survey contains data on a perpetrator (sex and age), criminal offence, investigative imprisonment, a person who submitted the criminal report, type and reasons of the decision and the duration of proceedings.
+The content includes demographic data on adult perpetrators (sex, age, occupation, nationality, marital status, educational attainment) as well as data on participation, investigative imprisonment, criminal offence, attempt, acquisition, type of decision, pronounced legal sanctions and other measures and duration of the proceedings.
 Survey results may serve as a basis for the quality analysis of criminality in the Republic of Croatia.
-Information on age and sex of a perpetrator, relation between known and unknown perpetrators, type of criminal offence, duration of proceedings, reasons for not submitting an indictment (rejection of a crime report, interruption or termination of an investigation) can be particularly interesting and useful.
+Information on age and sex of a perpetrator, type of criminal offence, pronounced legal sanctions and other measures, duration of proceedings, number of previous convictions, historical comparison of the number of accused and convicted perpetrators by groups of criminal offences can be particularly interesting and useful.